juju/docs/src/en/tut-lxd.md

 groups
 ```

-Your groups may vary, but if `lxd` is absent you can update your group
+Your groups may vary, but if `lxd` is absent you can refresh your groups with:
-membership group with:

 ```bash
 newgrp lxd